Core Classlist Requirements

 3. Draft Breed Classes.

-At least ONE of the following MUST be offered.
-The draft breeds can have classes by breed, but if so, an "Other Draft Breeds" class MUST be offered.
+At least ONE of the following may be offered.
+The draft breeds can have classes by breed, but if so, an “Other Draft Breeds” class may be offered.

 Option One: Offer a "Draft Horse," "Draft Breed," or "Drafter" class.